Coober Pedy: Other minerals

-In August 2010 Rann opened the Cairn Hill iron ore/copper/gold mine operated by IMX Resources near Coober Pedy.
+In August 2010, Rann opened the Cairn Hill iron ore/copper/gold mine operated by IMX Resources near Coober Pedy.
 It was the first new iron ore mining area opened in South Australia since the 19th century.
 Due to low iron ore prices, the Cairn Hill mine was closed in June 2014.
 It was sold to Cu-River Mining who reopened the mine in 2016.

 Oil reserves

 In 2013, a potentially significant tight oil (oil trapped in oil-bearing shales) resource was found near the outskirts of Coober Pedy in the Arckaringa Basin.
 This resource was estimated to hold between 3.5 and 223 Goilbbl of oil, providing the potential for Australia to become a net oil exporter.

 Tourism

+Coober Pedy is famous for its underground accommodation.
 The town has become a popular stopover point and tourist destination, especially since 1987, when the sealing of the Stuart Highway was completed.

 Coober Pedy today relies as much on tourism as the opal mining industry to provide the community with employment and sustainability.

-Visitors' attractions in Coober Pedy include the mines, the graveyard and the underground churches (the Serbian Orthodox Church and the Catholic Church).
+Visitor attractions in Coober Pedy include the mines, the graveyard and the underground churches (the Serbian Orthodox Church and the Catholic Church).
 There are several motels offering underground accommodation, ranging from a few rooms to the entire motel being a dug-out.
 The hybrid Coober Pedy Solar Power Station supplies power to the off-grid area.

+The dugout of crocodile hunter and WWII Latvian National Armed Forces soldier Arvid Blumenthal (or "Crocodile Harry") is a famous tourist spot, known as "Crocodile Harry's Underground Nest".
+It is known for its bone collection, art and graffiti, and messages written by tourists.
+The dugout is featured as a set in movies, including Pitch Black and Mad Max Beyond Thunderdome.

 The Umoona Opal Mine and Museum is a popular attraction.

+The annual Coober Pedy Opal Festival takes place in June, with the 35th festival occurring in 2024.